Virtual Payment Terminal

 Accept payments by phone, mail, or fax

-If you’re a business that wants to accept payments by phone, mail, fax, or in person from your computer, you’re going to need a virtual terminal merchant account.
+If you’re a business that wants to accept payments by phone, mail, fax, or in person from your computer, you’re going to need a virtual payment terminal.

 Secure & remote.
 Quickly process credit card payments over the phone.